alastairwyse/TypeScriptUtilities/README.md

 #### BufferedLogger

 An ILogger which utilises the buffering functionality (described above) to buffer log entries before processing them.
-The classes uses an underlying Buffer<T>, so [IBufferFlushAction<string>](src/utilities/buffering/ibuffer-flush-action.ts) and [IBufferFlushStrategy<string>](src/utilities/buffering/ibuffer-flush-strategy.ts) implementations must be set on the constructor to define when and how the buffer should be processed.
+The class uses an underlying Buffer<T>, so [IBufferFlushAction<string>](src/utilities/buffering/ibuffer-flush-action.ts) and [IBufferFlushStrategy<string>](src/utilities/buffering/ibuffer-flush-strategy.ts) implementations must be set on the constructor to define when and how the buffer should be processed.
 As with Buffer<T> either the [TimedLoopBufferFlushStrategy](src/utilities/buffering/timed-loop-buffer-flush-strategy.ts) or [SizeLimitedBufferFlushStrategy](src/utilities/buffering/size-limited-buffer-flush-strategy.ts) buffer strategies can be used (or a custom strategy defined).
 A typical use of this class would be to send client-side logs to an API endpoint, but only sending on a periodic basis.

 #### CompositeLogger